MahadevprasadDL/math_game/README.md

 JavaScript event listeners could be used to listen for user input, such as when the user clicks on an answer choice or the submit button.
 JavaScript functions could be used to perform calculations, such as adding the time remaining to the user's score when they answer a question correctly.

-## Live Demo
+# Live Demo

- Explore The live demo of the application here
+Explore the live demo of the application [Here](https://math-game-sigma.vercel.app/)